jeangarcia77/jeangarcia77.github.io/_posts/2022-07-20-github-pages.markdown

  <figcaption>Free Jekyll Theme: Just the Docs</figcaption>
 </figure>

 In the above image we can see an example of a free Jekyll theme.
 Upon clicking the Get Just the Docs on Github button, you'll be redirected to the owner's Github repository for the theme itself.
 The image below presents how to fork and install your theme by creating a new repository using your username.
 From this point on you will be working through Github to install and make any changes to the theme.
-In order to proceed we will need to click on the Fork button to the upper right hand corner of the page (example img below).
+In order to proceed, we will need to click on the <b>Fork</b> button found on the upper right hand corner of the page (example img below).

 <figure>
 <img src="/assets/img/github-p1.PNG" alt="">